alikzilla/Assignment_1/README.md

-# Assignment_1
+# Assignment
-two layouts of sites
+assignment - two layouts of sites for course INF-231